kubernetes/community/contributors/devel/sig-architecture/api_changes.md

     }
     ```

-5. After at least one release, the feature can be promoted to beta or GA.
-But it will only be enabled by default for GA.
+5. After at least one release, the feature can be promoted to beta or GA and enabled by default.

     In [staging/src/k8s.io/apiserver/pkg/features/kube_features.go](https://git.k8s.io/kubernetes/staging/src/k8s.io/apiserver/pkg/features/kube_features.go):